 The scientific or engineered method is customarily used with depreciation, amortization, warranties and extraordinary items such as contingencies.
 This method involves application of scientific principles.
 With depreciation, the utility of equipment is matched against the value reduction in fair market value in comparison to the actual physical use of the device.
 Since most pieces of equipment comprise hundreds of parts with some parts having longer life expectations than others, the value change reflects an algorithm of multiple cost charges.

-So an estimate is used to determine this utility cost.
+An estimate is used to determine this utility cost.
 Fortunately, a lot of science is already documented with depreciation schedules.
-So common everyday equipment has an established history of utility consumption and a corresponding percentage of cost.
+Common everyday equipment has an established history of utility consumption and a corresponding percentage of cost.

 TECUMSEH FISHERIES, INC.